Vitouliss/Vitouliss-s-Lightweight-commands/README.md

 kill/USERNAME = Kills a player.

-sethome = Set's your home
+sethome/NAME = Set's your home with a name (For multiple homes)

-home = Go to the home you set.
+home/NAME = Go to the home you set.
 If you don't have one...It doesn't matter.

-delhome = Delete the home you currently set.
+delhome/NAME = Delete the home's with the name you specify.

 heal/USERNAME = Heals the current player to MaxHealth.